dev-ay/LiveProject/README.md

 ___

 ## OVERVIEW
 This is an Agile/SCRUM live project that I participated in at the Tech Academy for a production clock-in software.
-The overall project occurs over many months, but my participation was for a single 2-week sprint.
+The overall project occurs over many months, but my personal participation was over a single 2-week sprint.
 This Readme only lists the stories assigned to me.

-**Product Features:**
+**Overall Product Features:**
 <img align="right" src="/img/SI-Day-Week-tiny.png" alt="Calendar Thumbnail"/>
 The ultimate scope of the end product was an employee clock-in fullstack MVC web application with the following features:
   * Users can clock-in their work time